DeanLemans/deanlemans.github.io/content/book-list.md

 ---
 title: Dean's Library!
-description: my book library
+description: Some books i have read
 date: 2024-10-08 00:00:00 +0100
 categories:
 tags:
   - game
 ---
+> [!info]
+> i will put reviews in here someday
 # Some of my favorite fiction books are:

 **[godclads](https://www.royalroad.com/fiction/59663/godclads)** by OstensibleMammal.